Join free daily organised walks or self guide – or do a mix of both

 Whatever it is that brings you to the Pyrenees, you are sure to thrive in the mountains that surround Panticosa, whether you self guide or join organised walks – whether you seek high level or moderate itineraries in the wonderful terrain of awe-inspiring Pyrenean peaks.
 Either way, the extensive knowledge of our own hosts and walkers is available each evening at Office Hour so that you can enjoy a succession of memorable walks in these beautiful mountains.

-We believe the wilder character of the Pyrenees gives you the opportunity to experience one of Europe’s last great wilderness areas.
-The walking options are superb and hill walkers with a passion for high mountain terrain are sure to feel at home here.
+We believe the wilder character of the Pyrenees gives you the opportunity to experience one of Europe’s last largely undeveloped mountain ranges - where the ski industry has a presence but does not dominate.
+The walking options are superb and hill walkers who enjoy a more untouched and undeveloped landscape are sure to feel at home here.

 Routes vary from rambles across grassy pastures and plateaus, to high trails, which wend their way through the peaks of the frontier ridge.
 Old trading, pilgrim and smuggling routes thread the mountain cols, whilst the wonderfully exposed ‘fajas’ of the Ordesa canyon are the ultimate in high level exhilaration.

 People in search of easier and moderate walking can venture out on a superb selection of delightful walks, which unravel in the enchanting foothills beneath towering peaks.
 You will discover woodland, rich with fauna; idyllic upland pastures, profuse and vibrant with flowers; and picturesque hamlets, where time seemingly stands still.
 It is a pleasure to wander into an enchanting, sleepy hamlet and sit at the table of a rustic café, gazing at the seemingly unbroken rim of peaks that surround the valleys and provide the high level walker with an extensive variety of mouthwatering adventures.
-That said, there are several walks at high level – perhaps accessed by cable car - that are not too challenging and these routes allow the less ambitious walkers to enjoy days out at higher level.
+That said, there are a handful of walks at high level – one or two accessible by cable car - that are not too challenging and these routes allow the less ambitious walkers to enjoy days out at higher level.

 High Level Walking

-If you are a high level walker, we look forward to helping you explore the exhilarating trails that will comprise some breathtaking days out.
+If you are a high level walker, we look forward to helping you explore the exhilarating trails that will make for some unforgetable days out.
 Once any late lying snow has retreated, the more demanding of our two organised walks will regularly feature local classics, such as the awe-inspiring Ordesa and Monte Perdido UNESCO National Park, the Pic du Midi d'Ossau Circuit and the stunning peaks above the Valle de Tena.

 We chose Panticosa as our base in the Pyrenees for its proximity to three diverse areas of spectacular walking.
 These are as follows: